mlemoula/art_game/README.md

 npm run generate:image-cache
 ```

 That downloads each `image_url`, converts it to WebP, uploads it into your bucket, updates `daily_art.cached_image_url`, and enriches `src/data/generatedArtImages.json`.
-The frontend now prefers `cached_image_url`, so once the bucket is populated the app serves those assets directly without hitting Wikimedia.
+The script orders the rows by `date` ascending, so the cache fills chronologically, and the frontend now prefers `cached_image_url`, meaning production serves the stored assets rather than calling Wikimedia.

 3. Repeat step 2 whenever you refresh the CSV so the cache stays in sync.
 Because the script filters on `cached_image_url IS NULL`, subsequent runs finish quickly and only pick up work that still needs to be done.